 - reduce the frequency and severity of safety and health risks through effective hazard management; and

-To meets its commitment, the department will:
+To meet its commitment, the department will:

 - Develop targets and measures that demonstrate performance above and beyond minimum OSH legislative requirements.

-- Encourage open, honest and effective consultation and communication between managers, employees and Safety and Health Representatives (SHRs), with the view to achieving a common understanding and resolution of all OSH issues.
+- Encourage open, honest and effective consultation and communication between line managers, employees and Safety and Health Representatives (SHRs), with the view to achieving a common understanding and resolution of all OSH issues.

 - Provide high level support to the OSH Committee and elected SHRs, such that:

 - support and time is given to undertake OSH related tasks; and